+Belgian White/Wit:

-Belgian White/Wit: Ales brewed in the style of Belgian White/Wit, containing a significant amount of wheat added to the barley malt along with spices and/or other flavor additives (excluding fruit-flavored wheat beer).
+Ales brewed in the style of Belgian White/Wit, containing a significant amount of wheat added to the barley malt along with spices and/or other flavor additives (excluding fruit-flavored wheat beer).
 ABV must be 6.5% or lower.
 If ABV is higher, the beer should be placed in the Belgian/French Specialty category (above) or Abbey/Belgian Strong Ale (a winter category).

+Wheat Beer:

-Wheat Beer: Any beer that contains a significant proportion of wheat added to the barley malt.
+Any beer that contains a significant proportion of wheat added to the barley malt.
 ABV must be 6.5% or less.
 Note: Belgian White/Wit and fruit wheat beer should be placed in their respective categories.

+Bock/Doppelbock:

-Bock/Doppelbock: High-ABV lager that can be golden to dark brown in color but with strong malt character.
+High-ABV lager that can be golden to dark brown in color but with strong malt character.
 Typically, true bocks are lagered for a significant amount of time.
 There is no ABV limit.

+Pilsner:

-Pilsner: Gold-colored lager but distinctly hop-accented, typically with a flowery aroma, dry finish, and IBU from 20-40.
+Gold-colored lager but distinctly hop-accented, typically with a flowery aroma, dry finish, and IBU from 20-40.
 ABV must be 6.5% or less or the beer should be placed in our Bock category.

+Dortmunder/Helles:

-Dortmunder/Helles: Gold-colored lager, though clearly less hop-accented than pilsners.
+Gold-colored lager, though clearly less hop-accented than pilsners.
 ABV must be 6.5% or less or the beer should be placed in our Bock category.

+Sour Beer:

-Sour Beer: A beer that has been brewed to intentionally impart significant sour notes.
-This can be accomplished through any number of methods, including yeast selection, barrel-aging, and/or addition of fruit flavor.
-There is no ABV limit.
+A beer that has been brewed to intentionally impart significant sour notes.
+This can be accomplished through any number of methods, including yeast selection and barrel-aging. there is no ABV limit.
+Note: Sour beer entries that contain fruit-flavoring are to be submitted in the category below.